Walking into a fertility clinic requires immense vulnerability. You trust a doctor with something deeply personal: your future family.

 - Broader Clinic Fraud: Misconduct includes embryo theft, fake success rates, and billing fraud.

-- Underreported Numbers: More than 50 U.S. doctors have been exposed.
+- Underreported Numbers: More than 50 U.S. doctors have been publicly identified.
 The true count is almost certainly higher.

-- The DNA Catalyst: Services like Ancestry.com and 23andMe are the primary way victims discover the truth decades later.
+- The DNA Catalyst: Services like Ancestry.com and 23andMe are now the primary way victims discover the truth, sometimes decades later.

 - State Protections: At least 15 states have specific fertility fraud laws on the books.

-- No Federal Law: Bipartisan federal bills like H.R.
-451 and H.R.
-3710 have been introduced.
-Neither has passed.
+- No Federal Law: Bipartisan federal bills have been introduced in successive Congresses.
+None has passed.

-- Accountability Options: You can pursue civil lawsuits, criminal complaints, and licensing board actions.
+- Accountability Options: Victims can pursue civil lawsuits, criminal complaints, and medical licensing board actions.
 Timing matters.

 What Is Fertility Fraud?